 “I was deeply ashamed of the cognitive deficits I was experiencing.
 I had always been a very high-functioning person.
 The depression got worse and my self-esteem plummeted.
 I lost interest in the research I was involved in.
 This accident created an existential crisis.”

-Having considered herself to have a very good life up until the accident, it was extremely difficult to accept the situation she was in.
+Having considered herself to have had a very good life up until the accident, it was extremely difficult to accept the situation she was in.
 However, as most hardships do, Dr. de Blois’s story carries a silver lining.

 “The suffering I was going through made me more aware of human suffering.
 I became more engaged in therapy and I realized how much my psychologist helped me cope with the PTSD symptoms.
 Many years passed and with therapy, my mental health was restored.
 I decided to pursue a career in mental health and to specialize in the treatment of trauma-related disorders such as PTSD, depression, and anxiety.”